 Q: What is the weather like?

-A: The weather at Masada in January and February is very dynamic.
+A: The weather at Masada in February is very dynamic.
 Volunteers can expect to experience wind, rain, and sun.
 As a result, we encourage volunteers to pack clothes for a range of weather and bring essentials such as: